Friday, 29 May 2015

 WHY YOU CAN'T OVERCOME EVIL WITH EVIL

-The promise of God in the Bible is that "Evildoers will bow down in the presence of the good, and the wicked at the gates of the righteous."
-(Pro 14:19 NIV).
-Why evil bows before the presence of the good is because the power of Jesus is activated through righteousness.
-When we confront evil with good, we open a door for Jesus to wield the scepter of His Kingdom over the situation.
-God in the book of Hebrews said concerning Jesus "...Your throne, O God, will last for ever and ever; a scepter of justice will be the scepter of your kingdom."
-(Heb 1:8 NIV).
-When we obey Jesus and return good for evil, we unleash the power of Jesus to swallow up the power of Satan in that situation just as Moses' rod swallowed up the rod of the magicians.
+The Bible also promises that righteousness ultimately prevails: “Evildoers will bow down in the presence of the good, and the wicked at the gates of the righteous” (Prov.
+14:19 NIV).
+Evil bows before good because the authority of Christ is activated through righteousness.
+When we confront evil with good, we create space for Christ to exercise His authority over the situation.
+As the book of Hebrews declares concerning Jesus, “Your throne, O God, will last for ever and ever; a scepter of justice will be the scepter of your kingdom” (Heb.
+1:8 NIV).
+When we obey Christ and return good for evil, His power works in that situation, overcoming the influence of darkness—much like Moses’ rod swallowed up the rods of the magicians.

-Choosing always to see things God’s way and obey him rather than decide to handle things your own way always bring life and peace.
-The scripture says “For to be carnally minded is death; but to be spiritually minded is life and peace.”(Rom 8:6 KJV).
+Choosing to see situations from God’s perspective and obey Him rather than reacting according to our natural impulses always leads to life and peace.
+Scripture reminds us: “For to be carnally minded is death; but to be spiritually minded is life and peace” (Rom.
+8:6 KJV).

-Let us go out there and overcome evil in our family, neighborhood, work place, church, cities and country with good through the power of the Holy Spirit.
-Let's be the change we want to see in the world.
-Be renewed and empowered in Jesus name.
+Let us therefore go out and overcome evil with good—in our families, neighborhoods, workplaces, churches, cities, and nation—through the power of the Holy Spirit.
+Let us become the change we desire to see in the world.
+May you be renewed and empowered in Jesus’ name.